-Notice that the product of two multiplicative inverses is one(1).
+The product of two multiplicative inverses or reciprocals such as 3 and 1/3 is one(1).
 Input 3 0/1 and 0 1/3 in Multiply with Number Lines to get the above picture.
-Another name for multiplicative inverse is reciprocal.
-Reciprocal is used in the Divide Fractions with Number Lines page.
+The idea of multiplicative inverse or reciprocal is used in the Divide Fractions with Number Lines page.

 Add Fractions with Number Lines was used to make this image.
 Input 1 3/4 for the first addend and then 2 1/3 for the second addend.
 Press the <OK> button to get the number line on top.
 Then enter 2 1/3 for the first addend and 1 3/4 for the second.
 After pressing the <OK> button notice that the sum did not change.
 Only the color patterns for the addends changed.

 These images were made with Multiplying with Number Lines.
 Input 1 1/3 for the first factor and 3 0/1 for the second factor.
-The left image shows 3 rows and a column of 1 1/3.
-By entering 3 0/1 for the first factor and 1 1/3 for the second factor your product will have 1 1/3 rows and a column of 3.
+The left image shows 3 rows of 1 1/3.
+By entering 3 0/1 for the first factor and 1 1/3 for the second factor your product will have 1 1/3 rows of 3.
 In both cases the product is 4.

 Illustrated are three rows of 2 3/5.
 The illustration shows 3 rows of 2 circles and 3 rows of (2/5) circles.
 This gives 6 + 6/5 or 7 1/5 circles.